-Forex Broker Payment Methods
+Forex Payment Methods

-All traders have there own preference on how to deposit funds into their trading account.
+All traders have their own preference on how to deposit funds into their trading account.
 Some prefer the safety of a bank wire transfer, others the speed of online debit/credit card payments, and some, the flexibility of third party processors.
 Choosing which method suits you depends on several factors.
 We detail these below.

-Types of payment methods:
+Types of Payment Methods

 Most regulated brokers also offer the option to deposit by bank wire.
 This transaction usually will see funds transferred into a client segregated account the broker must hold as part as there regulation.
 So essentially if the broker goes out of business the segregated account is separated from there commercial banks meaning they cannot use a clients deposit for business activity.

 Debit or credit card deposits are usually favoured by both brokers and traders.
 With processing times usually within the same working day, this enables instant access to the live markets.
 New traders wanting to get started immediately, or existing traders wanting to re-deposit to maintain margin levels would usually fund via this method.